kazunori279/Fluent-Dashboard/demo_instruction.md

 ### Create GCE instances on the console

 The demo uses a customized GCE image that has Debian + Docker installed.
+Create three instances for Norikra, nginx and Apache Bench.

 * `demo-norikra`
 * `demo-nginx`